 How much was that little girl worth to Jesus?

 Jesus cared about her thoughts and feelings enough to sing over her as He ministered the loving touch that she lacked.
 He healed emotional wounds that words could not satisfy that day (and I have never been the same).

 The scriptures also teach us He thought she was worth dying for.
 If value can be determined by the price someone is willing to pay, Jesus paid the ultimate price, dying on the cross so she could live with Him forever.
 Rather than threatening to end her life, Jesus sacrificed Himself to save it.
-(He is the kind of brother a woman of any age can respect.)

 As Jesus held the child close in His arms, His actions reassured her that she was not a mistake nor was she forgotten.
 To the contrary, He knew her before she was born, and He also knows how long she will live.
 When something is valuable, we keep track of it.
 (Jesus has always kept track of me, thereby declaring my value to be great in His eyes.)

 “Can a mother forget the baby at her breast and have no compassion on the child she has borne?
 Though she may forget, I will not forget you.”
 (Isaiah 49:15)

 “My frame was not hidden from you when I was made in the secret place.
 When I was woven together in the depths of the earth, your eyes saw my unformed body.
 All the days ordained for me were written in your book before one of them came to be.”
 (Psalm 139:15-16)